 Planting a hedge can be a tricky business, not least because the best (and cheapest) time to do it is during the ‘dormant’ season.
 In Ireland this is generally between November to the end of March, a time when most of us want to be tucked up in front of a cozy fire.
 Timing is crucial however, as we should never work with the soil when it’s frozen, wet or covered in snow.
 If you’re planning to plant some hedging, this guide should help you through the process and make sure your hedge grows to be strong and bushy.

-We opted to plant deciduous, native hedging around the perimeter of the Greenside Up garden that included Birch, Beech, Hazel, Blackthorn, Hawthorn, Gelder Rose, Hornbeam and Oak.
+We opted to plant deciduous, native hedging around the perimeter of the Greenside Up garden that included Birch, Beech, Hazel, Blackthorn, Hawthorn, Gelder Rose, Hornbeam and Oak, though the oak doesn’t grow as well for us at 305 m above sea level.
 This provides privacy as well as shelter from the harsh, upland winds across the open fields.
 Native hedging also helps to encourage a range of birds, pollinators and insects that help with our natural approach to pest control.

 The hedging ‘bare roots’ can be purchased very inexpensively and because they’re not trying to grow leaves or buds, will settle their roots quickly and all being well, not dry out.